ElMassimo/oj_serializers/MIGRATION_GUIDE.md

 ### Attributes

-Have in mind that unlike in Active Model Serializers, `attributes` in `Oj::Serializer` will _not_ take into account methods defined in the serializer.
+If you read the [Attributes DSL] section, you might have noticed that you need to _explicitly_ tell when a method in the serializer should be used by specifying it with `attribute`.

+This makes the serializers more predictable and more maintainable, but it can make it challenging to migrate from `active_model_serializers`.

 Specially in the beginning, you can replace `attributes` with `ams_attributes` to preserve the same behavior.

+`ams_attributes` works like `attributes` in `active_model_serializers`: by calling a method in the serializer if defined, or calling `read_attribute_for_serialization` in the model.

 ```ruby
 class AlbumSerializer < ActiveModel::Serializer